danielneu/amazon-payments-advanced-doc/installation.rst

 Post-upgrade steps
 ~~~~~~~~~~~~~~~~~~

 .. attention:: The following instruction concerns the shops that rely on the order workflow (eg. 3rd party ERP implementation, etc.) and upgrades the extension from version either 1.x or 2.x to 3.x.
 Version 3.0.2 does not bring any changes to the templates or layout definitions.
 The only frontend related change has been introduced in the main JS application `js/creativestyle/amazonpayments.min.js` file.
+Please refer to the changelog or contact the support in case of any doubts.

 Version 3.0.2 comes with a significant change to the payment processing workflow.
 Prior to version 3.x the payment authorization was requested during placing the order (i.e. right after clicking :guilabel:`Save order` button in the checkout), thus in synchronous and optimized (when there wasn't transaction timed out decline) authorization mode, the order ended up with the immediate authorization result.